Barnard Community Standards

 7. The term “organization” means any number of persons who have complied with the formal requirements for Barnard College or Columbia University club, organization, or group recognition.

-8. The terms “Honor Board,” “Student Conduct Board,” or “Conduct Board” means any person or persons authorized by the Dean of the College or Community Conduct Director to determine whether a student has violated the Code and/or to recommend sanctions that may be imposed when a student is found responsible for violation of the Code or College Policy.
+8. The terms “Honor Board,” “Student Conduct Board,” or “Conduct Board” means any person or persons authorized by the Dean of the College or Associate Dean for Equity to determine whether a student has violated the Code and/or to recommend sanctions that may be imposed when a student is found responsible for violation of the Code or College Policy.
 The Honor Board is also tasked with oversight of the Honor System (see #14).

-9. The Title IX and Community Conduct Director (“Community Conduct Director”) is that person designated by the Dean of the College to be responsible for the administration of the Code of Student Conduct (“Student Code”).
+9. Associate Dean for Equity (“Associate Dean”) is that person designated by the Dean of the College to be responsible for the administration of the Code of Student Conduct (“Student Code”).

-10. The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Community Conduct Director to make determination or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.
+10. The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Associate Dean for Equity to make determination or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.

 11. The term “shall” is used in the imperative sense.